The CASIE Center

 Why was I referred to the CASIE Center Truancy Prevention Program?

-Elementary schools in St. Joseph County can refer a student that has unexcused absences to truancy prevention program.
+Elementary schools in St. Joseph County can refer a student that has unexcused absences to the Truancy Prevention Program.
 The Truancy Prevention Program's goal is to work with you to help make sure your child has every opportunity to attend school and gain the education they deserve.

 What happens after a referral has been made?